robang74/redfishos/forum/todo/sailfishos-refactoring-begins.md

 - A system patch manager last version patch downloader has been implemented and successfully tested but not released, yet.
 It creates also a list of patch installed on the system a repository of them for future recovery or removal even in emergency off-line cases and can restart system services or daemon on-demand using a [special formatted patch header](../knowhow/system-patch-manager-p1.md#technical-approach).

-- preparing the system for the first installation after having flashed the SFOS, a minimal debug suite tools and to adapt the recovery image to be the default one and working as it supposed to do, a minimal advanced tools suite for smart system backup and integrity check ([here](../../recovery/README.md)).
+- Preparing the system for the first installation after having flashed the SFOS, a minimal debug suite tools and to adapt the recovery image to be the default one and working as it supposed to do, a minimal advanced tools suite for smart system backup and integrity check ([here](../../recovery/README.md)).

 ---